Video: The One Type Of Content That Marketers Need To Produce More Of

 The single biggest tactic that can help your business spend more time with your audience is video.

-2016 is all about video for several reasons, but from a basic standpoint it’s important to acknowledge that mobile technology and software have advanced, so it’s no longer painful to watch a video on your phone.
+Social media is becoming all about video for several reasons, but from a basic standpoint it’s important to acknowledge that mobile technology and software have advanced, so it’s no longer painful to watch a video on your phone.
 It’s easy create video from your phone and it’s easy to share it.
 The channels and the technology are finally in sync enough to create enjoyable mobile video experiences.

 Snapchat and livestreaming apps like Periscope and Blab are important tools for investing in more video content (notably, livestreaming and snapchat were the two most requested topics for this year’s Social Fresh Conference).